How to Remove Wood Stain

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.

-How to Remove Wood Stain from Furniture
+How to Remove Stain from Wood Furniture

+Let’s dive into how to remove stain from detailed wood like the legs on this mini buffet!
+This technique can be used on stain or paint.
 Actually, this piece had a layer of paint and 2 layers of stain that we had to remove to get it down to bare wood.
 I’m sure it had some polyurethane topcoat on it as well.

 Protect Yourself and Your Work Area

 First, setup your area.
-Work in a well-ventilated area if possible.
+Work in a well ventilated area if possible.
 Citristrip doesn’t have a really harsh smell like most other strippers, but for your health, it’s still smart to work in a ventilated area.
+I also like to wear my respirator to protect my lungs.

-Here are more great ideas to protect your furniture and floor (It was written to share about how to prevent overspray, but they are great ideas to protect furniture and area from the mess of the stripper.)
+Then lay down some cardboard under the project so you don’t get stripper and stain all over the floor.
+Here are more great ideas to protect your furniture and floor (It was written to share about how to prevent overspray when painting furniture, but they are great ideas to protect furniture and area from the mess of the stripper.)

-Put on your chemical-resistant gloves.
+Put on your chemical resistant gloves.
 Then pour some stripper onto the paper plate and use the brush to brush the stripper all over.
 Brush it on as thick as you can!!

 brushing on citristrip to furniture leg

+If you have a lot of stain to remove, work in small areas at a time.
+Trust me, you don’t want to put stripper all over the entire piece and try to work on it all at one time.
 It’s a huge project to undertake!
 So only put stripper on a small area first.
 (Like one leg, or the top, or side of your furniture.)
 Once that area is stripped down to raw wood, move onto the next area.

 I recently tried a new chemical stripper that I love even more than this method.
 Check out my Stripwell QCS review to see why I like it!
+Check out our blog post about the best wood stain removers including Citristrip and Stripwell to learn more about the pros and cons of each product.

-Cover and Let Citistrip Sit
+Cover and Let Citristrip Sit

 Once you have the stripper all over, grab some plastic wrap and cover the stripper.
 The plastic wrap will help keep the stripper from drying out, making the stripper work longer.
+Once the stripper dries out, it won’t be able to eat through the stain anymore.

 wood leg with citristrip wrapped in plastic wrap

 Then, sit back relax, and let the stripper go to work!
 I like to let the stripper sit there for about 8-12 hours, but no more than 24 hours.
+The bottle recommends waiting at least 30 minutes, but I haven’t ever seen the stripper work fast enough on stain to be ready after only 30 minutes.

+You can check on it here and there by pulling off the plastic just a little bit to see if the stain is starting to lift off, bubble, or get really gooey.
 If it’s gooey, bubbled up or lifting off with the plastic, you’re ready to start removing the stain!
 If you can’t see any of those things, and it hasn’t been 8 hours, leave it alone for a little while longer.

-Remove Wood Stain
+Remove Citristrip and Stain

 When it’s ready to strip, put on your gloves, and remove the plastic from a small area.
 Dip your steel wool or scrubbing pad into the mineral spirits and start scrubbing the stripper and stain away.